Amsterdam/signals-frontend/docs/adr/0003-graphql-layer-between-backend-frontend.md

 Date: 2020-04-30

+## Status

+**Accepted**

 ## Related tickets (not available for public)

 SIG-2568

-## Disclaimer

-Since this proposal is quite big the original author (jpoppe) has taken the liberty make this proposal a bit more opiniated then it normally should be.
-(One of the reasons is that the original author has done this implementation and fine tuned it a couple of times)

 ## Context

-Since our current backend only serves data through REST and there is no possibility to generate generate types/interfaces there is no automated way to validate data on the frontend which is coming from the backend.
+Since our current backend only serves data through REST and there is no possibility to generate types and or interfaces, there is no also no automated way to validate data on the frontend which is coming from the backend.

-Besides of that there are too many inconstencies between different backend calls and the current backend API documentation is not always correct and/or up to date because it's written manually and not generated from code.
+Besides of that there are too many inconstensies between different backend calls and the current backend API documentation is not always correct and/or up to date because it's written manually and not generated from code.

-Because of this our `React components` are over complicated since we need to mangle data all the time to be able to send a POST/PUT request from data which got from a GET request.
+Because of this our `React components` are overcomplicated since we need to transform thr API output to a format that the API can consume and that leads to bloat and too much client-side logic.

 ## Proposal